ccprocessor/cc-store/docs/architecture.md

 1. User requests data for a specific domain through `CCStore` API
 2. System queries `MetadataManager` to locate the relevant files
 3. `StorageBackend` reads appropriate Parquet files based on metadata information
-4. HTML content can be optionally included or excluded to optimize query performance
-5. Results are returned to the user as a Spark DataFrame
+4. Results are returned to the user as a Spark DataFrame

 ### Write Flow